How to Configure Gmail Email on Your VPS

 sudo apt install postfix dovecot-imapd

-Postfix needs to be configured to use Gmail’s SMTP server for outgoing emails.
+Postfix must be configured to use Gmail’s SMTP server for outgoing emails.
 Open the Postfix configuration file:

 sudo nano /etc/postfix/main.cf